CodeBardian/tplink-smartdevices-netstandard/docs/docs/index.md

 # Welcome to tplink-smartdevices Documentation

-__tplink-smartdevices__ is a .NET standard 2.0 library for discovering and operating TP-Link smart devices.
-It allows developers to discover and operate TP-Link smart devices with C# applications such as Xamarin, UWP or .net framework. <br/>
+__tplink-smartdevices__ is a .NET standard 2.0 library for discovering and operating TP-Link Smart Devices.
+It allows a developer to discover and operate TP-Link Smart Devices from multiple .NET implementations such as .NET Core, Xamarin, .NET Framework and more. <br/>

 ### Ready to dive in ?